There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 3. Farol da Ponta da Piedade

 What to see in Algarve?
-Ragged rock formations of Ponta da Piedade rising 20 meters above the azure waters are probably the most recognizable place on the Algarve coast.
+The ragged rock formations of Ponta da Piedade rising 20 meters above the azure waters are probably the most recognizable place on the Algarve coast.

 One of the most beautiful places in Europe – cape Ponta da Piedade.
 It’s full of small caves and bays, which are definitely worth seeing either from the top of the cliffs or during a cruise by motorboat 🙂